 Section 504 (Americans with Disabilities Act) Coordinator

-Under Section 504 of the Rehabilitation Act of 1973, colleges and universities must appoint a Section 504 coordinator.
-Julie DeGraw, vice president for student life and dean of students, is the official Section 504/ADA Coordinator for Bluffton University.
-The ADA Coordinator's office is located in the student life office in Riley Court, and can be contacted at 419-358-3248.
+Under Section 504 of the Rehabilitation Act of 1973, colleges and universities must appoint a counselor for disability services.
+Julie DeGraw, vice president for student life and dean of students, is the official counselor for disability services/ADA coordinator for Bluffton University.
+The ADA coordinator's office is located in the student life office in Riley Court, and can be contacted at 419-358-3248.

 The ADA Coordinator is responsible for ensuring that the university complies with federal regulations that guarantee qualified college students with disabilities equal access to all programs and services.
 Any student, faculty or staff member may contact the ADA Coordinator s office for clarification of federal regulations, appeal of a grievance or resolution of a disability-related problem.